Quicklist: Sewing Machines

 Industrial Sewing Machines

 Industrial sewing machines are also equipped with high quality and advanced features that allow you several different options, which are not found in domestic sewing machines.
-These machines are also much larger in size than their household counterparts, and hence, also much more expensive.

 Here are some types of industrial sewing machines:

 These machines consist of an extended needle arm, very much like the ones used in domestic settings.
 They are used in factories to sew together flat pieces of fabric and other simple projects.

 Post-bed machines are fitted on a sewing table with an external motor.
 The devices consist of feed dogs, bobbins and loopers in a raised, vertical column above the flat base of the machine.
 The column may range from 10 to 45 centimeters in height.
 This type of machine is used to attach emblems and stitch boots, purses, hats, bags and gloves.

 Unlike the flat-bed sewing machine, these devices consist of a horizontal cylindrical column instead of a flat base.
 The cylinder may be five to 16 centimeters wide and is used to sew cylindrical pieces like sleeves and cuffs as well as bulky items like shoes and saddles.